windicss/docs/integrations/webpack.md

 + import 'virtual:windi-utilities.css'
 ```

-You can also make your custom css be able to be overridden by certain layers:
+You can also make your custom CSS be able to be overridden by certain layers:

 ```diff
   import 'virtual:windi-base.css'